MusicConnectionMachine/UnstructuredData/README.md

   - `--processes` can be used to set the number of worker processes.
     Defaults to the number of logical CPU cores.
   - `-t`, `--heuristic-threshold` sets the filter strictness, the higher the stricter.
     Defaults to 3.
+  - `--wet-caching` can be used to save the downloaded and processed WET files to disk.
+(EXPERIMENTAL)
 - Option `-M`, `--Monitor` will constantly monitor the queue size.
 - Option `--Delete-queue` will permanently delete the queue.
-This mode can't be combined any other operating mode.
+This mode can't be combined with any other operating mode.
 If multiple modes are selected only `--Delete-queue` will be run.

 The following arguments will only be used when using mode `-P`, `--Process`:
 - `-d`, `--db-location`